A community sentence combines some form of punishment with activities carried out in the community. It could mean, for example, that an offender must:

 - Offenders under 25 may be required to go to a centre at specific times over the course of their sentence.

-In 2019, 87,000 offenders were sentenced to a community sentence, representing seven per cent of offenders sentenced.
+In 2021, around 71,000 offenders were sentenced to a community sentence, representing seven per cent of offenders sentenced.
 (These statistics are taken from the Ministry of Justice’s criminal justice statistics publications.)